 MAWQCP Advisory Committee

 If you are a farmer in one of the four MAWQCP Pilot Areas, you are now eligible to participate in this program.

 The MDA is piloting this program in four watersheds across the state to improve the program with local input.
 If you have any land within one of the pilot watersheds, you are eligible to participate in the program and to enhance the program with your feedback.
 Pilot areas are located in four distinct regions of the state; these areas represent a diversity of Minnesota’s agricultural landscapes and cropping systems, differences in water resource concerns and also leverage the strength of existing local partnerships.

 The pilot areas include: Elm Creek in Faribault, Jackson, and Martin counties, the Middle Sauk River in Stearns County, Whiskey Creek in Otter Tail and Wilkin counties, and the Whitewater River in Olmsted, Wabasha and Winona counties.

 Watch the video of the MAWQCP pilot area announcement

-Sign up here to receive email updates with the latest information on the Minnesota Agricultural Water Quality Certification Program.
+Sign up on the MAWQCP Email List to receive email updates with the latest information on the Minnesota Agricultural Water Quality Certification Program.